Forms and Submission Queues

 - Public labels are exactly what they sound like.
 Use them to label the elements of your form to make it easy to fill out.

-- If you need more than a word or two, insert a Text (including CMS tags) element, and you can include as much text as you need to.
+- If you need more than a word or two, insert a Text (including Serckit tags) element, and you can include as much text as you need to.

 - Click Compare/copy elements to another form near the top of the page